No-quenching baseline for energy loss signals in oxygen-oxygen collisions: Jet nuclear modification factor

 where $f^A_i$ denotes parton distributions, and $\hat\sigma$ is the partonic scattering amplitude of the $i_1i_2\to j$ process.
 The sum runs over all parton species, and $x_{1,2} = p^{\parallel}_{1,2}/P^{\parallel}_\mathrm{A}$ are fractions of the nucleus longitudinal momentum carried by the given parton species.
 The factorization scale $\mu_{F}$ marks the separation of short range partonic interactions and non-perturbative initial state effects, captured by the parton distribution functions.
 Finally, the coupling constant in $\hat\sigma$ is evaluated at the renormalization scale $\mu_{R}$.
 Additional power corrections can also appear beyond \cref{eq:inclusive_xsec}, including, for example, hadronization effects.

 We evaluate \cref{eq:inclusive_xsec} with the dijet production matrix element at next-to-leading-order (NLO) using \texttt{MadGraph5\_aMC@NLO}-\texttt{v2.9.18}~\cite{Alwall:2014hca} combined with NLO-matched \texttt{Pythia8.306} \cite{Sjostrand:2014zea,Bierlich:2022pfr} to receive showered and hadronized spectra.
 A detailed description of the event generator settings can be found in \cref{app:egsettings}.
 The factorization and renormalization scales were chosen to equal half the sum of the outgoing momenta $\mu_{F,R} = \frac{1}{2} \sum_i p_{T,i}$.
-After showering, we achieve NLO+leading log accuracy\footnote{Pythia8 is almost next-to-leading-log accurate, see Ref.~\cite{Dasgupta:2020fwr} for details.}.
+After showering, we achieve NLO+leading log accuracy.
 We will use nPDF parametrizations implemented in the \texttt{LHAPDF6}~\cite{Buckley:2014ana} framework.
 Jets were clustered on all final state particles, using the anti-$k_{T}$ algorithm in \texttt{fastjet}~\cite{Cacciari:2008gp,Cacciari:2011ma} with $R = 0.4$ and $\vert y_\mathrm{jet} \vert < 3$.
 At NLO accuracy, the inclusive jet spectra reach excellent agreement with experimental data from $pp$ collision, see in~\cref{app:absspectra}.

 Since the first baseline calculations~\cite{Huss:2020dwe,Brewer:2021tyv}, several nPDF groups have updated their global fits with new data from LHC.
 In this section, we provide an updated baseline for the jet nuclear modification factor for OO collisions at the expected $6.8$ TeV and 200 GeV center-of-mass energy, complementing the previous studies~\cite{Huss:2020dwe,Brewer:2021tyv,Belmont:2023fau}.
 We also study uncertainties of matrix elements, parton shower, and hadronization.
 For predictions of the expected energy loss signal in OO collisions, see Refs.~\cite{Huss:2020dwe,Zakharov:2021uza,Ke:2022gkq}.